Does Cyber Insurance Cover Cryptocurrency?

 What are the different types of cryptocurrency attacks?

-Cryptocurrencies’ anonymous and decentralised nature is attractive to many, but this also makes them a juicy target.
+Cryptocurrencies’ anonymous and decentralised nature makes them attractive to businesses and investors alike.
+However, this same feature also makes them a prime target for cybercriminals.

-If your business holds or is involved in cryptocurrency, here are just some of the attacks you could fall victim to:
+If your business holds or is involved in cryptocurrency, here are some common attacks to be aware of:

-- Dusting – Got a random crypto transfer?
+Dusting attacks – Got a random crypto transfer?
 This could be a dusting attack, where an attacker sends small amounts of cryptocurrency to multiple wallets to link them and de-anonymise users.

-Countless other attacks exist, such as the Man-in-the-Middle Attack, that could separate you from your cryptocurrency.
-These attacks – when successful – are often highly lucrative for cybercriminals.
+Countless other attacks exist that could separate you from your cryptocurrency.
+These attacks when successful are often highly lucrative for cybercriminals.

 What are the biggest cryptocurrency risks for businesses?